Treatment for depression

 - Yoga Improves mood and relaxation

-- Exercises and yoga are natural remedies for depression and anxiety due to their ability to increase serotonin production.
+- Exercise and yoga are natural remedies for depression and anxiety because they increase serotonin production.
 Serotonin production plays a role in the treatment of depression.
 Serotonin is believed to play a major role in happiness.

 - Yoga for depression is also especially helpful because of its gentle, calming, and fluid nature.
 Each pose is flexible, so people of all levels can practice.
 Your instructor will emphasize breathing, concentration, and smooth movement.
 They’ll also encourage you to focus on positive images to calm the body and mind.